ministryofjustice/hmpps-forge/form-engine/docs/validation-system.md

 2. **Required field checks**: Basic field presence validation
 3. **Static rules**: Length limits, character restrictions, etc.
 4. **Cross-field validation**: Between fields that don't change during the journey

+### Using the Details Property Effectively
+The `details` property should be used to enhance error handling for complex fields:

+1. **Field targeting**: Use `field` to specify which sub-component should be highlighted
+2. **Error classification**: Use `errorType` to categorize errors for consistent styling
+3. **Additional context**: Include any extra data needed for error processing
+4. **Keep it simple**: Only include details that will be used by your UI components

 ### Error Message Guidelines
 - Use clear, specific error messages